 Mutual aid in salt supply and other aspects of winter service and contingency arrangements in advance, are in place through the Salt Cell Group.
 The 32 Scottish Councils are represented on this group through SCOTS, SOLACE and COSLA.
-Salt Cell is monitoring salt restock for winter 2016/17.
+Salt Cell is monitoring salt restock for winter 2018/19.

-On the basis of recent winter experience and the CFTF4 review (2016/17) the salt holding at the commencement of winter is to be available at Marchbanks 6,700 tonnes and an additional 1,500 tonnes of salt is stored at an alternative location, taking the total salt available to 8,200 tonnes, which is more than sufficient for an average winter.
+On the basis of recent winter experience and the CFTF4 review (2016/17) the salt holding at the commencement of winter is to be available at Marchbanks 7,000 tonnes and an additional 1,500 tonnes of salt is stored at an alternative location, taking the total salt available to 8,500 tonnes, which is sufficient for an average winter.

 Daily monitoring of salt stocks will be undertaken through the winter maintenance daily costing system and reconciliation of daily weighbridge tickets through Tayside Contracts stock management system.